fairscape/fairscape-cli/docs/getting-started.md

   --additional-documentation TEXT
 ```

-The following command adds metadata with required and optional parameters:
+Execute the following command to use all available options and argument for registering a dataset:

 ``` bash
 fairscape-cli rocrate register dataset \